 - Attack Models and Different types of Attacks

 • Cyber-Security in power systems

 - Importance of cyber security in power systems

 • Case study and paper presentation

 - Simulation and implementation

-The audience of this workshop includes enthusiastic students and educated researchers in the field of cyber physical systems security, autonomous vehicles and Internet of Things.
-Therefore, this workshop provides a rare opportunity to widen their knowledge by becoming familiar with the state-of-the-art algorithms in the field of cyber security for cyber physical systems with the concentration on autonomous vehicle platooning.
+The audience of this workshop includes enthusiastic students and educated researchers in the field of cyber physical systems security, microgrid, autonomous vehicles and Internet of Things.
+Therefore, this workshop provides a rare opportunity to widen their knowledge by becoming familiar with the state-of-the-art algorithms in the field of cyber security for cyber physical systems.

 This workshop can also be very helpful for graduate and PhD students.
 They can expand their horizons on the communication issues and present more practical thesis and projects.

 Professors can also share their knowledge and experience in this field by attending this workshop.
 Finally, Q&A provides a good opportunity to solve the audience’s problems.